Viking & American Cruise Lines Mississippi River Cruise Comparison (2026): An Expert Weighs In

 Viking

-Viking includes a selection of complementary beverages standard with the fare, including soft drinks, tea and coffee, plus beer and wine with lunch and dinner.
+Viking includes a selection of complimentary beverages standard with the fare, including soft drinks, tea and coffee, plus beer and wine with lunch and dinner.
 An additional package — Silver Spirits — can be purchased at a nominal cost to make all beverages inclusive.
+American beers, wines, and spirits, such as bourbon, are offered..

 American Cruise Lines

-American Cruise Lines offers complimentary beverages, including wine, beer and cocktails at mealtime (and before/after dinner), plus soft drinks, tea, coffee and juices throughout the voyage.
-All American ships also have a 24/7 self-serve area in one of the lounges with non-alcoholic drinks, chips and snacks throughout the day.
+More alcohol is included with American compared to Viking.
+As part of the fares, American Cruise Lines offers complimentary beverages, including wine and beer (with lunch and dinner), and also, along with cocktails, before and after dinner, plus soft drinks, tea, coffee and juices throughout the voyage.
+American beers, wines and spirits — like regional bourbon — are well represented.
+All American ships also have a 24/7 self-serve area in one of the lounges with non-alcoholic drinks, chips and snacks; an appreciated nicety, for sure, particularly compared to what these indulgences would cost in a typical hotel.

 Viking & American Cruise Lines Mississippi Comparison include details about drinks and what's included